nyumaya/nyumaya_audio_recognition/README.md

 On the Pi Zero Tensorflow takes a few seconds to load.
 The demo captures audio from the default microphone.

 Because models constantly improve and I don't want this repository to get bloated the pretrained models are hosted seperately.
-To download all models use this [zip file](https://www.dropbox.com/s/lu3tgxrc49tyhea/models.zip?dl=0) For each application, different model architectures are available which are a tradeoff between accuracy and cpu/mem usage.
+To download all models use this [zip file](https://www.dropbox.com/s/lu3tgxrc49tyhea/models.zip?dl=0) This file may not always be up to date.
+For each application, different model architectures are available which are a tradeoff between accuracy and cpu/mem usage.

 ## Model Architectures